What to know before your Pamplona Bull Run

 Everyone who steps inside the Pamplona bull run route should be prepared to accept the consequences of their choice to participate.
 We do not advocate running, but provide information designed to enhance Running of the Bulls safety that will hopefully allow participants to enjoy this centuries-old tradition.

 Running alongside Spanish fighting bulls as they rampage down the street is a dance with injury and death.
 Unlike other, more-benign tourist activities that are included in most insurance policies, this is not covered.
 Unless you have purchased a special policy that includes “hazardous or high-risk activities,” you could be on the hook for any expenses incurred if something were to happen.
 Before you take your life into your own hands, make sure that you are covered with the right insurance policy.
-Contact us to learn more about exclusive Running of the Bulls® Life Insurance.
+Learn more about life insurance for the Running of the Bulls® here.

 Running of the Bulls safety is one of our top priorities.
 If you are planning on ticking this hair-raising adventure off your bucket list, we encourage you to learn more about our Running of the Bulls® Credentials, a new resource that proves to Pamplona city officials that you’ve done your homework and are prepared to join the Encierro and understand the rules, regulations and risks.
 After passing a test, you’ll gain credentials as a “Corredor” (runner) from Running of the Bulls, Inc. along with special benefits.